CMU-11-791/BioASQ-Rabbit/README.md

 ## Starting The Services

-Each module has a `service.py` script that is used to start all of the services in that modules.
+Each module has a `service.py` script that is used to start all of the services in that module.
 You can either run each module's `service.py` script in its own shell/terminal.
 Or you can use the `start.sh` script to start all of the services at once.

 ## Running The Pipeline